kwilkins/dnd/5e-pregenerated-character-options.md

   - Human Barbarian
   - Human Fighter

-If you want a quick primer on what the different choice options entail, you can click below.
+If you want a quick primer on what the different options entail, you can click the links below.
 - [Classes](./character-options/5e-classes.html)
 - [Ancestries](./character-options/5e-ancestries.html)